KunanonP/Research-prototype/README.md

   		- Rating,
   		- Visiting history,
   		- Keyword search method
+- Represent recommended product.
 - Interactive interface.
 - Visualization of order processing.
 - Online payment methods.
 	- Connect to Paypal (sandbox).
 - Orders generator.
 - Admin zone
-	- allow authorized admin to access to user confidential (such as Purchase history, contact details, etc.)
+	- Allow authorized admin to access to user confidential (such as access to purchase history and report, contact details, etc.)
+	- Add, remove, and edit.
+	- Register, sign in and sign out
 - Customer accessibility
 	- Only access to their contact details and purchas history
+	- Register, sign in and sign out
+	- Make purchase order by using PayPal sandbox's account or mocking number of Credit card for testing
+- Product searching

 # Requirement